 St. Bonaventure University

-Master's in Adolescence Education (MSED)
+Master's in Adolescence Education Program

 Get your teaching certification in ONE year.

-This master's level program provides individuals who have a baccalaureate degree in a content subject the opportunity to become initially certified to teach that subject in grades 7-12 in New York state.
+This master's level degree program provides individuals who have a baccalaureate degree in a content subject the opportunity to become initially certified to teach that subject in grades 7-12 in New York state.
 Should you be interested in working outside of New York state, our certification office will advise you on obtaining certificates in other states.

 Get more information